 - Students are strongly recommended to take 7.5 credits of Accounting, however, because of timetable restrictions, it will only be available to those taking Computer Science, Spanish or German (not as beginner).
 These students will have a second opportunity to take an Introduction to Accounting course in 2nd year.

 *Beginners language programme available.
 This requires 30 credits in the language (French, German or Spanish).
 Chinese Studies is only available as a 30 credit option.

 - Single Major in Economics and Finance

-- Major/Minor with Economics and Finance as the Major and either Computer Science or their 1st year language as a Minor.
+- Major/Minor with Economics and Finance as the Major and either Computer Science or their 1st year language or Mathematical Studies as a Minor.
 Approximately 33% of a student’s time is spent on the Minor

 - Optional 10 credit Elective in 2nd year

 > Work placement in an international company and/or study abroad (subject to availability)

 Back on the Maynooth University campus taking the Single Major or Major/Minor (depending on the 2nd year option chosen).